Homeless Health Care

 The mission of Homeless Health Care Program is to ensure that men, women, and children in the St. Clair and Macomb Counties area who are homeless will receive the quality health care and supportive services they need in order to live at the highest possible level of self-sufficiency.
 The Homeless Health Care Program strives to achieve this mission through numerous activities that include advocacy, outreach, prevention, public awareness, and collaborative relationships with other providers.

 Our eligibility requirements are simple – to qualify, your living arrangements must meet one of the above criteria.
 There is no income requirement to receive health care through this program.

 The Homeless Health Care Staff are trauma-informed professionals, dedicated to providing high-quality medical and support services to the homeless population in Macomb and St. Clair Counties.
 To enroll or to learn more about the program, you will need to speak with an Outreach and Eligibility Specialist.
 Qualified applicants will gain access to services necessary to achieve optimal health and our outreach & eligibility specialists will remain available to clients throughout their participation in the program.
-To speak to outreach and eligibility specialist and enroll in the program, please call: 586-552-8333.
+To speak to an outreach and eligibility specialist and enroll in the program, please call: 586-552-8333.

 May of our Outreach and Eligibility Specialists work in the field, if you'd like you can contact them directly by cell phone:

 Megan - Outreach Eligibility Specialist: 810-392-0277

 Emergency Shelter Information